Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems

 \section{Vortex-Majorana Zero Modes}

 Having identified the conditions under which superconducting vortices can become stabilized by a magnetic island in the absence of an external magnetic field, we now proceed and discuss the topological scenarios that become relevant for each one of the two distinct categories of systems of interest.
-As a disclaimer, we remark that stabilizing a superconducting vortex does not necessarily imply the emergence of vortex-MZMs.
+As a disclaimer, we remark that stabilizing a superconducting vortex does not ne\-ces\-sa\-ri\-ly imply the emergence of vortex-MZMs.